jinjirosan/Peter-PlantWatch/README.md

 ## The project

-It started with a Pi Zero W and the Pimoroni Grow HAT but we extended the platform with small aquarium pumps, a BME280 temp/humidity sensor, a camera to take daily snapshots, writing the metrics to a logfile and offloading those metrics to my Splunk back-end for dashboarding.
+It started with a Pi Zero W and the Pimoroni Grow HAT but we extended the platform with small aquarium pumps, a BME280 temp/humidity sensor, a camera to take daily snapshots, writing the metrics to a logfile and offloading those metrics to my Splunk back-end for dashboarding and alerting.

 I designed the brackets, mounts and parts in Blender and printed on my Snapmaker A250.
 The stands are in lime green and the mounts/brackets are in bright orange.